darktjm/grok/README.md

 The first checkin of this project is an exact copy of this archive.
-I initially made changes to address issues I noticed while using grok with my own databsae, and released those changes as "1.5.1":
+I initially made changes to address issues I noticed while using grok with my own database, and released those changes as "1.5.1":

 > <https://bitbucket.org/darktjm/grok/get/xmbase_grok-1.5.1.tar.bz2>